sandeepverana/Postgresql/Postgres-practise.md

 A trigger is a named database object that is associated with a table, and it activates when a particular event (e.g. an insert, update or delete) occurs for the table/views.

-* Useful if the database is accessed by various applications and for cross functionality
+* Useful if the database is accessed by various applications and for cross-functionality
 * Used for maintaining the integrity of the information on the database.

 Trigger Types